fmillion/docs/Plex-Reverse-Proxy-for-Docker.md

 ## Getting Started

 If you already have a Plex instance running in Docker, you'll need to destroy it and create a new one.
+This is because we need to change some settings about the container's operation.

 If you followed the instructions for setting up Plex on Docker, you performed a volume mount for multiple locations:

 * **/transcode**: Transcoding temp folder
 * **/config**: Configuration